kanwar911/Workshop_BTS/project_charter.md

 The following milestones correspond directly to the team’s sprint structure on GitHub, representing the logical progression of development phases for the Trip Sharing App:

-1. **Sprint 1 — Auth & First Trip**
+Sprint 1 — Authentication & First Trip

-   Implement authentication (sign-up, log-in, password reset) and allow users to create or join their first trip.
+Set up the user authentication system, including sign-up, login, logout, and password reset.
+Implement JWT or Firebase Authentication for secure credential management.
+Once authenticated, users can create or join their first trip, establishing the foundation for personalized trip data.

-2. **Sprint 2 — Invitations & Roles**
+Sprint 2 — Invitations & Roles

-   Enable users to invite others to a trip and assign roles (owner, editor, viewer).
+Introduce trip collaboration features.
+Users can invite others via email or shareable code.
+Define role-based permissions such as Owner (full control), Editor (can modify trip data), and Viewer (read-only).
+This sprint ensures structured collaboration among users.

-3. **Sprint 3 — Itinerary (List & Calendar)**
+Sprint 3 — Itinerary (List & Calendar View)

-   Create functionality to add, edit, and display trip activities in list and calendar formats.
+Develop the itinerary management module to let users add, update, and delete trip activities.
+Activities will be displayed in list format for quick edits and calendar view for visual organization.
+This phase enhances trip planning clarity.

-4. **Sprint 4 — Real-time Chat**
+Sprint 4 — Real-time Chat

-   Develop in-app messaging to support real-time group communication within a trip.
+Implement an in-app messaging system using technologies like Firebase Realtime Database or WebSockets.
+Each trip will have its own chat room for discussions, enabling members to coordinate instantly without switching platforms.

-5. **Sprint 5 — Voting System**
+Sprint 5 — Voting System

-   Add group voting on trip decisions (e.g., destination, date, activities) with visible results.
+Add a voting mechanism where members can create polls (e.g., choosing destinations or travel dates).
+Votes will be displayed transparently with real-time result updates, supporting democratic decision-making within groups.

-6. **Sprint 6 — Travel Integration (Skyscanner)**
+Sprint 6 — Travel Integration (Skyscanner API)

-   Integrate third-party APIs for flights and accommodations to enrich the planning experience.
+Integrate third-party travel APIs, such as Skyscanner, to allow users to search for flights and accommodations directly in the app.
+This streamlines trip planning by connecting decision-making with real-world travel options.

-7. **Sprint 7 — Media & Notifications**
+Sprint 7 — Media & Notifications

-   Implement push notifications for updates and allow photo uploads to a shared trip album.
+Add a photo-sharing module for users to upload pictures related to their trips.
+Implement push notifications for updates like new messages, itinerary edits, or votes.
+This enhances engagement and keeps everyone informed.

-8. **Sprint 8 — CI/CD, Docker & Polish**
+Sprint 8 — CI/CD, Docker & Final Polish

-   Finalize development with containerization, CI/CD automation, and general refinements for stability and deployment.
+Focus on deployment readiness and optimization.
+Containerize the app using Docker and implement CI/CD pipelines via GitHub Actions for automated testing and delivery.
+Perform bug fixes, UI refinements, and performance tuning before release.

 ### 3.1 Work Breakdown Structure